 You should also consider taking some technical plumbing classes since these classes will help you learn more about the trade.

 However, even if you’re not still in school, it can be helpful to take courses at a local community college or online.
 These forms of education are often inexpensive and easy to enroll in.
-You can also gain more knowledge on how to become a foreman with these courses, which is always a bonus.
+You can also gain more knowledge about becoming a plumber with these courses, which is always a bonus.